Start here

 One real minute outside on purpose is allowed to matter, even when the rest of the day is crowded.

 Sixteen tiny invitations for when a giant tracker is too much.
-Leave one by the door, hand one to a friend, or print a few for a shared table.
+Draw one, send one to a friend, or open the printable version for a shared table.

 Seven tiny returns for people who want a slower beginner path.
 No streak required.
 No catching up.
-Use the cards if they help.
+Use a card if it helps.

 A public campaign built around returning, not rescue math.
 Use it when you want a named invitation you can send to a friend, school, library, or workplace.